mariodavid/cuba-example-concurrent-usage-prevention/README.md

 This approach is a little bit more "secure" but also leads to a lot of "false negatives".

-### automatic pessimistic locking for entity editors
+### Automatic pessimistic locking for entity editors

 CUBA offers automatic pessimistic locking for entity editors.
 It sets the editor in a read-only mode so that no changes to the entity are possible once one user opened the editor.